MUW (Moderately Underweight Children)

 Scalability and Sustainability

 The intervention is designed to be cost-effective as it leverages telecom and technology to reach out to women.
-It complements existing service delivery through NRCs and ICDS (Integrated Child Development Services) and can be made available to each SAM child availing treatment through the health system.
+Linking this programme to mMitra will enable us to reach 10,000 women annually.
+This will form the prototype for a hybrid programme, (with on-field weight monitoring and online counselling), complementing existing service delivery through NRCs and ICDS (Integrated Child Development Services) and can be made available to each malnourished child availing treatment through the health system.